Direct QSL with 2 "green stamps" (2 USD) and a self-addressed envelope is recommended.

 VR2UW has profound interest in the historical development of telegraph key designs from the 1840s right up to the present day.

-Consequent to 40 years of incessant verbal communication relating to life / safety critical in the capacity as a professional operations controller in various command & control centers of civil defense, law enforcement and mass transit systems, VR2UW is getting tired to engage with SSB QSO but looking forward to meeting you in the CW sectors from 3.5 to 50 MHz.
+Consequent to 40 years of incessant verbal communication relating to emergency and critical incident management in the capacity as a professional operations controller in various command & control centers of civil defense, law enforcement and mass transit systems, VR2UW is getting tired to engage with SSB QSO but looking forward to meeting you in the CW sectors from 3.5 to 50 MHz.
 Happy pounding.

 VR2UW (ex-VS6UW) did have frequent CW ragchewing with the late legendary G5RV / CX5RV in 1989 and 1990.